Undisputed championship (boxing)

-In professional boxing, the undisputed champion of a weight class is the boxer who holds world titles from all of the major sanctioning organisations simultaneously.
-There are currently four major sanctioning bodies: WBA, WBC, IBF and WBO.
-There were many undisputed champions before the number of major sanctioning bodies increased to four in 2007, but there have only been 13 boxers to hold all four titles simultaneously.
-As of January 2023, Canelo Álvarez, Jermell Charlo and Devin Haney are undisputed champions in the super middleweight, light middleweight and lightweight divisions respectively.
+In boxing, the undisputed champion of a weight class is the boxer who simultaneously holds world titles from all major organizations recognized by each other and the International Boxing Hall of Fame.
+There are currently four major sanctioning bodies: WBA, WBC, WBO, and IBF.
+There were many undisputed champions before the number of major sanctioning bodies recognizing each other increased to four in 2007, but there have been only 24 boxers (11 male and 13 female) to hold all four titles simultaneously.

 History

 Prior to the 1960s, most champions were "undisputed", although the term was rarely used (it does not appear in one 1970 Boxing Dictionary).
 Early boxing champions at various weight divisions were established by acclamation between 1880 and 1920.
 Once a consensus champion had been awarded the title, the championship could usually be taken only by beating the reigning holder, establishing a lineal championship.

 The New York State Athletic Commission (NYSAC) recognized champions from its foundation in 1920.
 The National Boxing Association (NBA) was founded by other U.S. state bodies in 1921, and began recognising champions in 1927.
 Until the 1960s, both usually recognised the same lineal champion.
 However, disputes could arise if the champion retired or moved to a different weight class.
 Occasionally, the International Boxing Union (renamed the European Boxing Union in 1946) recognised a different champion.
 The disputes were usually short-lived as a lucrative fight would be organised between the rival champions.
 The longest split was ten years, of the middleweight title, between Mickey Walker's move up to heavyweight in 1931 and NBA champion Tony Zale's defeat of NYSAC contender Georgie Abrams in 1941.
 An early use of "undisputed" appears in a New York Times preview of the 1941 fight.

-The growing popularity of boxing outside of the U.S. led to creation of various boxing organizations, each strengthening their influence (most notably BBBofC) and having their own champion.
+The growing popularity of boxing outside of the U.S. led to creation of various boxing organizations, each strengthening their influence – most notably the British Boxing Board of Control (BBBofC) – and having their own champion.
 This resulted in a growing number of boxers claiming to be legitimate champions.
 The disruption in boxing was solved after World War II when the World Championship Committee (WCC) was created with NBA as its unanimous authority.
 The committee, however, was disbanded in 1955 when NBA, along with its new members (which included the Orient, Mexican and South American federations and boxing commissions of the Philippines and Thailand) left WCC citing lack of control over the organisation.
 The NBA's voting scheme guaranteed one vote for each state commission as well as one vote for each foreign country.
 On August 23, 1962, the NBA officially became the World Boxing Association and moved their headquarters to Panama City, Panama.